markjacksonfishing/jenkinsci-on-kubernetes/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is. eg. I have an issue when [...]

 **Describe the solution you'd like**
 A detailed description of your proposed solution.
-Include:
 - How the feature would work/behave
 - Any potential drawbacks
 - Maybe a screenshot, design, or example code